Note 1:

 Note:

-3. In the following competitions a poem may be chosen from the options listed.
-Intending competitors seeking copies of set poems should download them from the website (see Poetry List).
-Copies of individual poems are also available to schools on request from the Festival Office.
+4. In the following competitions a poem must be chosen from options listed.
+Intending competitors seeking copies of set poems may access them from this website (see Poetry List).
+Copies of individual poems are also available on request from the Festival Office.

 Note: